The Boss on board: HELICOPTER PILOT JOHN D. HESS

 What makes your area of operations so difficult?

 The remoteness and the extreme weather.
-In Florida, a 90kph wind is a tropical storm.
+In Florida, a 50-knot wind is a tropical storm.
 In Alaska we call that a bog-standard working day.

 How does the extreme weather affect the teamwork on board?

-It means that you have to take each training session seriously.
-We drop rescue swimmers onto boats that are rolling on 10m waves.
-You need to be as well prepared as possible.
+It means you have to take each training session seriously.
+We drop rescue swimmers onto boats that are rolling on 30-foot waves.
+You need to be prepared for that.

 Do the swimmers always want to get into the water?

 Of course!
-They’re adrenalin junkies.
-They bust their asses in training, week in, week out, to be fit in case of an emergency.
+They’re adrenaline junkies.
+They bust their asses week in, week out, to be fit in case of an emergency.